amerkay/wildamer.com/content/project/n8n-stripe-subscription-payments-salesforce-npsp-integration.md

 ### B5.
 Find the correct Opportunity

-n8n runs a date-windowed SOQL query to match only the correct `Opportunity` record:
+The node executes a date-windowed SOQL query to match only the correct `Opportunity` record from Salesforce:

 ```sql
 SELECT Id, ContactId, npe03__Recurring_Donation__c,